Gautam Sanyal

 Gautam Sanyal is an Indian career civil servant who currently serves as Principal Secretary to Government of West Bengal, since June 2015.
 In June 2016, he was re-appointed as Principal Secretary and his tenure co-terminus with that of Chief Minister of West Bengal.

 He previously served as Secretary to Chief Minister of West Bengal from 2011 to 2015.
 He also previously served as Joint Secretary to Government of India.
-He is a 1978 batch Central Secretariat Service officer.
+He is a 1976 batch Central Secretariat Service officer.

 Early life and education

-Sanyal has a Bachelor of Arts in political science, a Masters in Sociology and the later earned a Master of Business Administration from United Kingdom.
+Sanyal has a Bachelor of Arts in political science from Ashutosh College, a Masters in Sociology from Delhi University in 1997, and later earned a Master of Business Administration from United Kingdom.

 Career

+West Bengal

+Sanyal initially joined the West Bengal Subordinate Commercial Tax Service as an Assistant Commercial Tax Officer in 1973.

+Government of India

 Sanyal joined the Central Secretariat Service in 1976 after qualifying through the Civil Services Examination.
+He served as Under Secretary to Government of India in the Ministry of Human Resource Development in 1990 and later as Deputy Secretary to Government of India in the Ministry of Railways in 1998.

-He rose through ranks and was later empanelled as Joint Secretary to Government of India in Ministry of Food Processing Industries in June 2009 by the Appointments Committee of the Cabinet.
+He was later empanelled as Joint Secretary to Government of India in June 2009 by the Appointments Committee of the Cabinet and served in the Ministry of Food Processing Industries.
 He was also the board member of the Food Safety and Standards Authority of India.

 He later served as Officer on Special Duty to Union Cabinet Minister of Railways from 2009 to 2011.
 He retired in 2011.

 After retirement from the Central Government, he was appointed as Secretary to the Chief Minister of West Bengal.
 His appointment and tenure to the post was made co-terminous with that of the Chief Minister.